Esquire-Digital/static-docs/builds.md

 - **Success** - A previous build has successfully concluded and has been **published**.
 Any changes made should be live.

 - **Building** - A build has been triggered and is currently underway.
-During this time, edits that were made before the current build will not be visible on the website, as the pages are being rebuilt.
-Builds can take anything from under a minute, up to 10 minutes to complete.
+During this time, edits that were made after the last build will not be visible on the website, as the pages are currently being rebuilt.
+Builds can take anything from under a minute, to up to 10 minutes to complete.

 - **Canceled** - A build has been canceled.
 This can only be done by a developer, and likely indicates a developer is currently working on the site.
 It is best to confer with a developer about the reason for a `canceled` status before triggering any new builds.